RadyaAlbasha/NewsApp_iOS/README.md

 headlines will load when lunch app after one hour or when pull to refresh

-load more button will showen to load more head lins for a specific category
+load more button will showen to load more headlins for a specific category